THE GIFT OF THE HOLY SPIRIT #2:

 In all cases, a middle deponent "shall receive" is to be actively performed in getting the object (for oneself as if it were the regular middle); i.e., gift, reward, wages, punishment, etc. Since the Pentecostal audience was told to repent, be baptized and receive (take) the gift, we should be able to ascertain what the gift is by what they took.
 What did they receive?
 Did they receive powers like the apostles had (which would include prophesying, healing, etc.)?

 What did the Pentecost audience do and receive?
 According to verse 41, they were baptized and with joy received Peter's message (in this case was from the Spirit).
-They received "the gift of the Spirit."
+They received "the gift of the Holy Spirit."

 In Acts 8, the people in Samaria likewise believed and were baptized; it is said that they received the Word of God (cf. to the Spirit) but no one received any powers until the apostles came, prayed and lay their hands on them.